FlorianKrull/CompilerConstructionSS2019/specification.md

 The exact output format is not specified in all cases.
 However, details should *not* be omitted — like simplifying the AST.

-All applications exit with code `EXIT_SUCCESS` iff they succeeded in their operation.
+All applications exit with code `EXIT_SUCCESS` *iff* they succeeded in their operation.

-Each executable excepts multiple inputs files.
+Each executable accepts multiple input files.
 The inputs are parsed in isolation; the resulting ASTs are merged before semantic checks are run.

 Errors are written to `stderr`.